Srriash/Srriash_WISasgn_2025/Day_01/README.md

 I used Chatgpt to understand how to add a video file, so I typed, " How to add a video file on my website created using GitHub's repository markdown?".
-Additionally, I played around my copilot trying to create logos of social media handles and such whih I didnot include in my website.
+Additionally, I played around copilot trying to create logos of social media handles and such whih I didnot include in my website.